WHAT’S THE BEST BATTERY FOR SOLAR STREET LIGHTS?

 Posted by Stephen Shickadance in Most Popular.

 One aspect of switching to solar street lighting that’s always of unease for new solar adopters is the type of battery used to power the light.
-Many of our customers want to get the best battery for their new solar light that saves money, lasts as long as possible and requires the least amount of maintenance.
+Many of our customers want to get the best battery for their new solar light that saves money, lasts as long as possible, and requires the least amount of maintenance.
 With many different technologies on the market, some using confusing language, others that are actually hazardous to human health, it's important to be informed about the proper choice of battery to power your solar light.

 There are also questions of the physical battery profile, average charging cycles, and overall cost per watt.
 Some of the tech jargon can get a little confusing, but it’s important to remember all batteries are not created equal, and many batteries on the market actually carry some danger to their operation.

 Here’s some information below which goes into detail why Greenshine uses some battery technologies over others.
 We’ve saved the best for last.

-HERE’S THE TYPES OF BATTERIES ON THE MARKET–AND THE BEST FOR SOLAR LIGHTING
+HERE ARE THE TYPES OF BATTERIES ON THE MARKET FOR SOLAR LIGHTING

 NICD NOT A PRIME CHOICE FOR SOLAR LIGHTS